 Creating "Park City's Best-Kept Dining Secret"

 Heralded as a “Hidden Gem in Park City” and “Park City’s Best-Kept Dining Secret” by USA Today, “A locals’ secret,” “Best lunch and dinner in Park City” by Forbes, and featured on the Food Network, Silver Star Café is an intimate, upscale rustic cafe with award-winning Roots Cuisine.
 While the food and service brought customers to the Café, the ambiance created through thoughtful architectural design convinced them to stay.
-The project included planning and designing a cozy dining room with only 50 seats, a wrap-around outdoor patio and plaza, kitchen, and retail area.
+The project included planning and designing a cozy dining room with only 50 seats, a wrap-around outdoor patio and plaza, a kitchen, and a retail area.

 Think architects collaborated with developers to design a restaurant that maximized limited seating while appropriately expressing the Café’s one-of-a-kind cuisine—a contemporary mix of the American Melting Pot’s regional foods and flavors.
 To accomplish a design reminiscent of the menu’s hearty mountainous flavors, our team incorporated materials indigenous of the local region, such as natural wood and steel, used on the exterior and interior of the structure.
 The final product perfectly tied into the anchor of Village Plaza and the Silver Star master development plan, transforming the site into one cohesive community.